BenMenking/openapi-php-client-generator/README.md

 # OpenApi PHP Client Generator

 pcgen is a script that generates Api and Model classes for PHP based on a supplied OpenApi file.
+It also modified the local composer.json, adding autoload PSR-4 information for a newly generated library.

 ## Installation

 ```
-composer require bmenking/openapi-php-client-generator
+composer require --dev bmenking/openapi-php-client-generator
 ```

 ## Usage